We may earn money or products from the companies mentioned in this post.

 The London Eye

-Oh London Eye how I was SO terrified of you!
-If you’ve taken a moment to check out my Paris blog post you’ll know I’m no fan of heights.
+Oh London Eye, how I was SO terrified of you!
+If you’ve taken a moment to check out my Eiffel Tower post, you’ll know I’m no fan of heights.
 Actually, more specifically falling.
 I know there’s no way I can fall out of the London Eye, but tell that to my nerves next time.
 However, even though I was rather scared.
 I have gone on it twice!
 And would recommend it to others for their London itinerary!!!

 The London Eye is Europe’s tallest cantilevered observation wheel and the most popular paid tourist attraction in the United Kingdom with over 3.75 million visitors annually.
 At 135 meters (443 ft) tall and a diameter of 120 meters (394 ft).

 St Paul’s Cathedral, which happens to be just across from Shakespeare’s Globe, is probably also familiar to those who have seen the Capitol building in Washington DC.
 The DC building was influenced by St Paul’s.
 Or if you’re a total film nerd like me you start singing “Feed the Birds” like you’re in Mary Poppins.

 At 365 feet (111 m) high, it was the tallest building in London from 1710 to 1967.
 The dome is among the highest in the world.
 Not only is the exterior worthy of praise, but the awe-inspiring interior is also just as noteworthy!
 You can climb the dome to either try out the Whispering Gallery or see some spectacular views of London.
 Or go below to the crypt where many national heroes are buried.